Here I am, closing

 A decent tiled park in the middle of town.

-They planted new flowers and trees, and even installed a sprinkler system!
+They planted new flowers and trees, and even installed a sprinkler

 Government Buildings